 Red Wood Ant Facts

-- It faces multiple threats to its continued existence as a species.
+- It currently faces multiple threats to its continued existence as a species.
 Like many creatures, most of these stem from human activities.
 Habitat loss remains its most immediate danger.
-Nevertheless, the insect also now faces the threat on ongoing climate change.
+Nevertheless, the insect also now faces the severe threat on ongoing climate change.

 Related Articles